 When the corn was very short, shields were placed between the two diggers on both sides of the front cultivator.
-Cultivating, I had to drive very slow and make sure no corn was covered up with soil.
+Cultivating, I had to drive very slowly and make sure no corn was covered up with soil.

-By the age of 13, I was able to put the cultivator on the "H' by myself and start cultivating corn when dad was working.
+By the age of 13, I was able to put the cultivator on the "H' by myself and start cultivating corn when my dad was working.

 Dad in 1959

 Dad taught me how to do math problems more than once in grade school and high school.

 In the fourth or fifth grade, I was having a problem with decimals and fractions.
 After I went to my father for help, he showed me very clearly how to convert fractions to decimals.
 He also explained how to round decimals to the nearest hundredth and tenth.

 My dad was also great at solving algebra word problems.
 After showing me how to represent words with symbols and put them into an equation, I finally started to apply my knowledge of algebra.